-Waikareao Estuary is an easy twenty minute walk from the busy Tauranga shopping center.
-The walk around Waikareao estuary is a mixture of boardwalks, gravel and sealed footpath, plus there is an abundance of bird life to watch on this walk.
+You can start the Waikareao Estuary walk anywhere along the track, walk from the busy Tauranga shopping center, or from any of the paths that join the walkway.
+The walk around Waikareao Estuary is a mixture of boardwalks, gravel, and sealed footpaths.
+There is an abundance of birdlife to watch and listen to on this walk.
 After the relaxing walk you can call into one of three excellent cafes to replenish the lost energy.

 In the map above, if you zoom in on the walk, you’ll see all the following track points and their location.
 Each point has photos along with a description about each one.

-All you do now is walk through the short section of park then down the track and along side the loud motorway to Chapel Street.
+All you do now is walk through the short section of park then down the track and alongside the loud motorway to Chapel Street.
 This section of track is narrow and uneven, but the boys are working on it slowly.
-At Chapel St keep to the left and walk through the petrol station stay on the foot path and walk past my favourite cafe on the right, this is a good little shopping center.
-As you walk over the bridge and you should see your car over to your left.
+At Chapel St keep to the left and walk through the petrol station, stay on the footpath and walk past my favourite cafe on the right, this is a good little shopping center.
+As you walk over the bridge you should see your car over to your left.

 Want to share your walking and hiking tips and advice?
 Got questions?
 Visit the our Facebook Group, ask questions, get answers, meet people, post photos and share your walking experiences!
 We’d love to hear from you.